AY2526S1-CS2103T-W14-2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 BiteBuddy detects that the index is not a positive integer or out of range.
     * 2a1.
-BiteBuddy shows an error message for invalid index and request for the correct index.
+BiteBuddy shows an error message for invalid index.
-      Use case resumes at step 2.
+      Use case ends.

 * 2b.
 BiteBuddy detects that the tag is empty.
     * 2b1.
-BiteBuddy shows an error message for empty tag and request for the correct tag.
+BiteBuddy shows an error message for empty tag.
-      Use case resumes at step 2.
+      Use case ends.

 * 3a.
 BiteBuddy detects that the user provides duplicate tags.
     * 3a1.
 BiteBuddy ignores duplicates and keeps only unique tags.
-      Use case resumes at step 4.
+      Use case ends.

 **Use case: UC03 - Add a note to a food place**